Limitations imposed by complementarity: Introduction

-For quantum systems, one major law is the principle of complementarity, based on the observation that certainty in the measurement of a fixed physical property precludes certainty in the measurement of a complementary one.
+For quantum systems, a major law is the principle of complementarity, firstly noticed by Bohr \cite{up1,bohr1}, based on the observation that certainty in the measurement of a fixed physical property precludes certainty in the measurement of a complementary one.
 In the double-slit experiment, complementarity is quantitatively expressed by the duality relation

-where $D$ is the path distinguishability and $V$ the fringe visibility, verified by both empirical \cite{dsexp} and theoretical \cite{dstheo} methods.
-According to Feynman, the double-slit experiment \cite{young} ``has in it the heart of quantum mechanics; in reality it contains the only mistery'' of the theory \cite{feynman}.
-Applications can be found in Wheeler's delayed choice experiment \cite{wheeler}, which culminated in the concept of the quantum eraser \cite{qeraser} .
-Recently there is a growing interest in re-interpreting complementarity \cite{compint,compintexp} without, however, violating the empirical relation (\ref{dualrel}).
-The purpose of the present contribution is to consider the consequences hypothetical violations of complementarity \cite{note0}.
-We first formulate the principle in a very simple and operational way, relating it to the empirical unpredictability of incompatible measurements.
-Then it is shown that any preparation violating the principle implies the possibility of creating deterministicaly preparations that violate Tsirelson's bound.
-Moreover, these ``superquantum'' preparations can be used to distinguish and clone a plethora of non-orthogonal quantum states.
+where $D$ is the path distinguishability and $V$ is the fringe visibility, verified by both empirical \cite{dsexp} and theoretical \cite{dstheo1,dstheo2} methods.
+According to Feynman, the double-slit experiment ``has in it the heart of quantum mechanics; in reality it contains the only mistery" of the theory \cite{feynman}.
+Applications can be found in Wheeler's delayed choice experiment \cite{wheeler}, which culminated in the concept of the quantum eraser \cite{qeraser1,qeraser2,qeraser3,qeraser4,qeraser5,qeraser6,qeraser7}.
+More recently there is a growing interest in re-interpreting complementarity \cite{compint,compintexp1,compintexp2,compintexp3,compintexp4,compintexp5} without, however, violating the empirical relation (\ref{dualrel}).
+The purpose of the present contribution is to consider the implications of a hypothetical violation of complementarity.
+At least one experiment claiming a maximal violation of this relation was proposed by Afshar \cite{afshar}, generating a very heated debate in the literature \cite{debate1,debate2,debate3,debate4}.
+However, this discussion is not in the scope of the present contribution.
+We first formulate the principle in a simple and operational way, relating it to the empirical unpredictability of incompatible measurements.
+Then it is shown that any preparation violating the principle implies the possibility of deterministically creating preparations that violate Tsirelson's bound.
+Moreover, these ``superquantum'' preparations could be used to distinguish and clone a plethora of non-orthogonal quantum states.